About White Chocolate Cranberry Oatmeal Cookies

-Notes & tips for these white chocolate cookies
+Notes & tips for these cookies

 - If you’re doing a lot of baking, I highly recommend having some silicone baking mats or silicone baking mats on hand.
 Baking cookies takes enough time without having to cut or measure parchment paper.
 Or if you prefer using parchment paper, you can try using pre-cut parchment paper sheets instead.

 - Plus, some quality baking sheets are a must for a cookie baking extravaganza!

 - For this recipe, I highly recommend using a stand mixer or a hand mixer.
 This recipe would be difficult to make by hand with a whisk.

 More fun cookie recipes

 Step 1 – In a medium bowl, mix up the dry ingredients: quick-cooking oats, flour, baking soda, and salt.

 Step 2 – Using a stand mixer (or hand mixer + large bowl) cream together the butter and brown sugar on medium speed until light and fluffy, about 3-5 minutes.
 While you’re mixing, toss in the eggs and mix until the eggs are broken up, about another minute.